MicrosoftDocs/PowerShell-Docs-DSC/dsc/docs-conceptual/dsc-2.0/configurations/sxsResource.md

 # Import a specific version of an installed resource

-> Applies To: Windows PowerShell 5.0
+> Applies To: PowerShell 7.0

-In PowerShell 5.0, separate versions of DSC resources can be installed on a computer side by side.
+Separate versions of DSC resources can be installed on a computer side by side.
 A resource module can store separate versions of a resource in version named folders.

 ## Installing separate resource versions side by side